NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 ### Commit to Git
 1. Before committing run `make pre-commit`. <br>
 Note: This process will stop after the first program detects an error or if Black modified any files.
-You may need to run this multiple times to ensure everything is ok before commiting
+You may need to run this multiple times to ensure everything is ok before committing.

 ### APIs tested and their Documentation